 Types of Chinese Tattoos

-Aside from characters, the Chinese astrology is also popular in Chinese tattoos.
-There are twelve Chinese signs which include the tiger, the rabbit, the dragon, the snake, the horse, the sheep, the monkey, the chicken, the dog, the pig, the rat and the cow.
+Aside from characters, the Chinese astrology is also prevalent in Chinese tattoo designs.
+There are twelve Chinese signs: the tiger, the rabbit, the dragon, the snake, the horse, the sheep, the monkey, the chicken, the dog, the pig, the rat, and the cow.
 You can choose your birth sign and add the month of your birth in Chinese characters under it for extra added effect.

 Placement of Chinese Tattoos